lyc280705/fzu-chat/README.md

 If you need to cite this project, please use the following format:

 ```
 Yuchen Lin, Xun Zhang, Hao Yuan.
 (2024-2025).
-FZU-Lingxi: An intelligent Q&A system for Fuzhou University based on LangGraph and Streamlit.
+FZU-Chat: An intelligent Q&A system for Fuzhou University based on LangGraph and Streamlit.
 GitHub: https://github.com/lyc280705/fzu-chat
 ```